ibm-cloud-docs/databases-for-redis/administering.md

     Type the `stunnel` command at the command line.
 It immediately runs in the background.

-5. In a new Terminal window, run `redis-cli` pointing to the local host and port, and authenticate with the deployment's credentials.
+5. In a new terminal window, run `redis-cli` pointing to the local host and port, and authenticate with the deployment's credentials.

     ```shell
     redis-cli -p 6830 -a <password>